On Air Now

 Capital Breakfast With Roman Kemp 6am - 10am

-When it comes to DJ's who wear masks, these guys are pretty much the kings.
+When it comes to DJ's who wear masks, these guys are pretty much the kings, we all know that.

-Joel Zimmerman is the man behind the 'mau5head' and he's created some pretty huge tunes over the years.
+Joel Zimmerman is the man behind the 'mau5head' and he's created some pretty huge tunes over the years, including the infectiously catchy 'I Remember'.

-It's said that the Grammy nominated producer was named deadmouse after literally finding a dead mouse in his computer.
-He then shortened it to use online and the rest is history.
+It's said that the GRAMMY nominated producer was named deadmouse after literally finding a dead mouse in his computer.
+He then shortened it to Deadmau5 to use online and the rest is history.

 He designed the mask himself and wanted it to become an icon.

-Jaguar Skills has produced tracks across a number of genres and worked with a host of artists.
+Another DJ/Producer whose identity is unknown is British star Jaguar Skills.
+He's produced tracks across a number of genres and worked with a host of artists, including Example, Big Narstie and Milli Major.

 *Looks around to see who might actually be Jaguar Skills*

-This Italian duo are known best for their song mash ups.
-The turn chart topping tunes into EDM bangers like no one's business.
+This Italian duo are known best for their song mash ups and turning chart topping tunes into EDM bangers like it's no one's business.

-Having worked with the likes of Drake, M.I.A and Mark Ronson, SBTRKT is a pretty bug player in the electronic music world.
+Having worked with the likes of Drake, M.I.A and Mark Ronson, SBTRKT is a pretty big player in the electronic music world and his collabs with Sampha gained massive critical acclaim.

 Zardonic is a Venezuelan producer who makes some pretty unique music.

-Having performed alongside Steve Angello and Major Lazer, Myndset is no amateur in the EDM game.
+Having performed alongside Steve Angello and Major Lazer in recent times, Myndset is no amateur in the EDM game.

-His driving beats and powerful tunes have earned him some serious recognition, but his mask definitely grabs your initial attention.
+His driving beats and powerful tunes have earned him some serious recognition, but his mask definitely grabs the initial attention of every crowd when he walks into a room.

-The light up eyes add a seriously robotic feature to his image but it must get hot in there!
+The light up eyes add a seriously robotic feature to his image and it must get seriously hot in there!

 Another Italian act on the list, The Bloody Beetroots is the alias of Sir Bob Cornelius Rifo (although that's an alias too, so we're kinda confused).

-Paul McCartney once featured on a Bloody Beetroots track which is very cool, but that mask is even more awesome!
+THE Paul McCartney once featured on a Bloody Beetroots track, which is very cool, but when you wear a mask that brilliant we'd expect nothing less tbh.

 Based on the character 'Venom' from Spiderman, during live sets the eyes on the mask light up at big moments creating a truly incredible spectacle.

-His mask is full of LED lights that create an incredible sight behind the decks.
+His mask is full of LED lights that turn his head into a giant disco ball and certainly create an incredible sight behind the decks.

 The Killers featured on one of their tracks and they've performed alongside Avicii, so they're no EDM noobs.

-Throw in the fact that they wear these ridiculously awesome cassettee masks and we think this Swedish duo could be one of our faves on this entire list!
+Throw in the fact that they wear these ridiculously awesome cassette tape masks and we think this Swedish duo could be one of our faves on this entire list!

-Making huge electro tracks with basslines for days, Dr Elektroluv is a very interwsting fugure in the EDM world.
+Making huge electro tracks with basslines for days, Dr Elektroluv is a very interesting fugure in the EDM scene.

-His 'hulk-like' green costume is one of the most stand-out disguises in the DJ world.
+His 'hulk-like' green costume is one of the most stand-out disguises in the DJ world and he would certainly fit in as part of an Avengers squad.

-There's no mistaking this guy in the decks!
+There's no mistaking this guy behind the decks, that's for sure!

 These guys arguably have the best story behind their masks out of anyone on this list...